-5. Evidence of inefficient selection
+5. Evidence of Frictions in the Allocation of Loans

 If there is excess selection of poorer farmers out of borrowing, we expect to observe two empirical patterns.
 First, the gap between the distributions of observed gross profits of grant recipients and non-recipients will differ in no-loan villages from that among non-borrowers in loan villages.
 Second, the gap between the average returns to grants in no-loan and among non-borrowers in loan villages is positive, but this gap is attenuated at sufficiently low levels of observed baseline gross profits (or any other observable correlated with the friction generating the excess selection).
-If the excess selection is sufficiently strong, an observable characteristic that is positively correlated with average grant returns in the full population can be negatively correlated with average grant returns in the selected sample of non-borrowers in loan villages, a sign change that does not occur with efficient selection.
+If the excess selection is sufficiently strong, an observable characteristic that is positively correlated with average grant returns in the full population can be negatively correlated with average grant returns in the selected sample of non-borrowers in loan villages, a sign change that does not occur with frictionless selection.

 First, the left panel of Figure 4 depicts the distributions of gross profits of grant recipients and non-recipients in no-loan villages.
 As anticipated from our preceding results, $F_G(Q^G)$ lies to the right of $F{NG}(Q^{NG})$ over virtually the whole range.
 However, in the loan villages, grants were randomly allocated only within the selected sample of non-borrowers.
-In the right panel of Figure 4, above a certain relatively high level of gross profits (>\$500), grant recipients and non-recipients have identical profits.23 Under the assumption of monotone treatment effects, these farmers have approximately zero marginal return from the grant.
-This pattern is broadly consistent with an efficient allocation: farmers who have low returns to capital do not borrow and therefore show up in this sample.
+In the right panel of Figure 4, above a certain relatively high level of gross profits (>\$500), grant recipients and non-recipients have identical profits.
+Under the rank invariance assumption, these farmers have approximately zero marginal return from the grant.
+This pattern is broadly consistent with a frictionless allocation: farmers who have low returns to capital do not borrow and therefore show up in this sample.
 However, at lower levels of gross profits, $F_G(Q^G|C=0)$ lies to the right of $F{NG}(Q^{NG}|C=0)$.
 These are non-borrowers with high returns to the grant but low gross profits.
-This feature corresponds to the exclusion of poor farmers who experience borrowing among grant recipients in no-loan villages.
-The total effect in loan villages is marginally distinguishable from zero (p=0.16).
-This is difficult to interpret because (i) having more resources could mean a household is more able to treat illnesses, but (ii) having more resources could lead to higher preventative care, which should lower total medical expenses.
+This feature corresponds to the exclusion of poor farmers who experience borrowing frictions.
+This suggests there are some potential borrowers with high return projects who do not receive capital, highlighting excess selection.

-23 Note that this is the same sample as we use in table 2, and therefore continues to exclude households who borrowed in loan villages.
+25 Note that this is the same sample as we use in table 2, and therefore continues to exclude households who borrowed in loan villages.